BillaMilla646/498App/README.md

 There are numerous online tutorials on how to set this up, but we recommend using this one https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu.

 We also recommend using phpMyAdmin as a nice gui for the mysql database (https://help.ubuntu.com/community/phpMyAdmin).
 With these in place, you are ready to run our code.
 This can be done by changing your directory to /var/www/html/ and cloning this repo.
 This repo will have all the files needed to run the server.

+In order to initialize the database, upload the StudyBuddy.sql file into phpmyadmin.
+This will create the database and add in some default chatrooms and users.
+It may be necessary to change the functions/config.php file so that the host, user, and password for PhpMyAdmin reflects what you set it up to be.